 Applying to USA universities can be a lengthy process for international students.
 It is also more complex than applying to a South African university.
 Therefore, the decision to begin an application can seem daunting – but we’re here to help!
 In our blog today, we take you through a step-by-step guide on the actions you need to take to apply to a US University.
 First, let’s look at the documents you will need to complete a US university application.

-Before you start with the online application, make sure you have all of the following documents and information on hand:
+Before you start with the online application, ensure that you have all of the following documents and information on hand:

 Step 1 – Complete the Online Application

-Search for the Apply Now button on the university website in order to start your online application, make sure you answer the questions as truthfully and to the best of your ability.
-All universities have a student portal, make sure you save your login ID, username and password and visit the student portal on a regular basis to make sure that your application is on track at all times.
+To begin your USA University Application process, first search for the Apply Now button on your desired University’s website.
+Create a profile, and then click through to start your application.
+Make sure you answer the questions to the best of your ability, and above all, truthfully.
+All universities have a student portal, so make sure you save your login ID, username, and password and visit the student portal on a regular basis to make sure that your application is on track at all times.

 Step 2 – Report Cards

 American universities will consider your academic school marks from Gr 9 -12 for university admission.
-All subjects across these four years have equal weighting; grade 9 counts just as much as your matric year.
-It is important to ensure that you submit English copies of your report cards on the method the university requires.
-There are three possible ways of submitting your report cards;
+All subjects across these four years have equal weighting – therefore, grade 9 counts just as much as your matric year.
+It is important to ensure that you submit English copies of your report cards using the method the university requires.
+There are three possible ways of submitting your report cards:

 - Upload to the student portal